 6. Automation and Robotics

 Warehouse automation is a present reality and one that is certainly a part of the future digital transformation.
-Automation and robotics can simplify and perform the same tasks that are done manually, in much lesser time and cost (cumulative), and increased efficiency.
+Automation and robotics can simplify performance of manual tasks, with much less time and cost (cumulative) and increased efficiency.

-Automation is one indispensable aspect without which warehouses are unlikely to exist in future.
+Automation is one indispensable aspect without which warehouses are unlikely to survive in the future.

 The highly successful state of commerce is exerting heavy pressure on warehouse managers for more efficient inventory management.
 They need more visibility and control over inventory.
-Automatic identification systems like smart sensors, RFID (Radio Frequency Identification) GPS, etc., not only provide end-to-end visibility of inventory, but also, operational intelligence through the data that these sensors collect in the process.
+Automatic identification systems such as smart sensors, RFID (Radio Frequency Identification), GPS, etc., not only provide end-to-end visibility of inventory but also operational intelligence through the data that these sensors collect in the process.

 This helps in optimizing inventory management as well as in making the warehouse safer while increasing visibility.

-Warehouse digitalization is a reality that the warehousing industry must come to terms in order to sustain and thrive against increasing competition and market pressures.
-If we look futuristically, the smart warehouse that only seems as a disruptive force as of now, is likely to become the norm within the next ten years.
+Warehouse digitalization is a reality that the warehousing industry must come to terms with in order to sustain and thrive amongst increasing competition and market pressures.
+The smart warehouse, which appears only as a disruptive force as of now, is likely to become the norm within the next ten years.